 Where we stayed in Dresden

 Look for signage once you’re on the tram telling you what the next destination is.
 For us it was Tram 7 from the train station to the Synagogue stop.
-From there it was a five minute walk to the very well situated – and very lovely Vienna House QF Hotel Dresden.
+From there it was a five minute walk to the very well situated – and very lovely Townhouse Dresden where we stayed.

-The following are some of the best things to do if you have just two days in Dresden.
+The following are some of the best things to do in Dresden if you just have two days

 Walk the Bruhlsche Terrace Area